 Shell space requires major capital improvements but offers a blank slate for tenant improvement build-outs, usually at a much higher average cost per square foot.

-Second-generation space usually requires only minor renovations, focusing on improving aesthetic or visual elements like paint and carpet, or small changes like updates to electrical, computer cabling, or plumbing systems.
+Second-generation space usually requires only minor renovations, focusing on improving aesthetic or visual elements like paint and carpet, or small changes like updates to electrical, computer cabling, technology innovations, or plumbing systems.
 Building out second-generation space requires a smaller budget than shell space.

 The larger the project, the more expensive it will be, in terms of total costs for materials and labor.
 But owners and tenants can benefit from economies of scale, so their costs on a per-square-foot basis may be lower than for larger projects.
 In essence, a larger space allows for “bulk discounts” of materials.